-the "phenomenon of plurality, deterritorialization and decentralization"52 that Azoulay identifies in photography.
-A phenomenon of plurality, as recordings can be experienced by more than one person and by groups of people simultaneously; of deterritorialization, as they can exist and have effects in many places at once; and of decentralization, importantly, as they strains against concentrated control.
-All this creates the recipe for what Jacques Ranciere has described as "the unstable nature of images."53
+However, as a phenomenon this event is not limited to any one particular visual form.
+All visual recording, not simply photography, has the potential to bring about the 'phenomenon of plurality, deterritorialization and decentralization'52 that Azoulav identifies in photography.
+A phenomenon of plurality, as recordings can be experienced by more than one person and by groups of people simultaneously: of deterritorialisation, as they can exist and have effects in many places at once: and of decentralisation, importantly, as they strain against concentrated control.
+All this creates the recipe for what Jacques Ranciere has described as 'the unstable nature of images'.53

-This final characteristic of images, their decentralization, forms a key part of Azoulay's theory of the visual event.
+This final characteristic of images, their decentralisation, forms a key part of Azoulay's theory of the visual event.
 Historically, understandings of the dynamics involved in the making of a photograph were dominated by conceptions of a process involving just two actors.
-Initially, the images produced were deemed to be under the sole control of the photographer; "photography was conceptualized from the perspective of the individual positioned behind the lens"54.
-This was subsequently extended to include the machine - "the pencil of nature" - as an active player in the creation of an image.
+Initially, the images produced were deemed to be under the sole control of the photographer; 'photography was conceptualized from the perspective of the individual positioned behind the lens'.
+54 This was subsequently extended to include the machine - 'the pencil of nature' 55 - as an active player in the creation of an image.
 The subject, and all else beyond these two elements, including the people who would see the images produced, were assigned no agency.
-In her theory of the event of photography Azoulay argues to the contrary, claiming that "no one is the sole signatory"56 to the creation of an image.
+In her theory of the event of photography, Azoulay argues to the contrary, claiming that 'no one is the sole signatory'56 to the creation of an image.
 For her, images are unfixed propositions.
-Any closure of them, she claims, "is overthrown thanks to the agency of the spectator"57, which exposes images to the possibility of constant and eternal reconfiguration, alteration and (re)interpretation.
-Spectators, those who receive images, become empowered actors in her theory, capable of discovering, rediscovering, editing, remixing and engaging with or responding to images in a variety of ways and on a spectrum of levels.
-This gives images transcendental
+Any closure of them, she claims, 'is overthrown thanks to the agency of the spectator', 57 which exposes images to the possibility of constant and eternal reconfiguration, alteration and (re)interpretation.